Cohort 6 (Fall 2021)

 Cohort 2 (Fall 2017)

-The CAS trainees in cohort 2 worked on two different research projects.
+The CAS trainees in cohort 2 worked on two research projects.

 Impacts of Climate Change on Multiple Use Management on BLM Land

-The first group of trainees, Lainie Brice, Brett Miller, Hongchao Zhang, Kirsten Goldstein, Scott Zimmer, and Guen Grosklos, completed a project that considered the impacts of climate change on multiple use management on BLM Land in the Intermountain West (IMW) and the extent to which climate change is considered in BLM management.
-Brice et al. find that climate change is expected to exacerbate threats to intrinsic values like conservation and ecosystem services on BLM land, and that substantial changes in vegetation are expected due to climate change.
-At the same time, BLM plans rarely refer to climate change, suggesting that "there is a disconnect between management of BLM lands and the best available science on climate change".
-The paper concludes by stating: "...we recommend that editors and reviewers strongly encourage a more explicit description of management implications when accepting articles regarding climate change that pertain to public land managers."
+Lainie Brice, Brett Miller, Hongchao Zhang, Kirsten Goldstein, Scott Zimmer, and Guen Grosklos, completed a project that considered the impacts of climate change on multiple use management on BLM Land in the Intermountain West (IMW) and the extent to which climate change is considered in BLM management.
+Two papers resulted from this project: Brice et al., which focuses on the disconnect between management of BLM lands and the best available science; and, Zimmer et al., which focuses on climate change impact models on Sagebrush Steppe vegetation.

 Head to this page to see Lainie Brice's capstone communication project, an online and easily accessible BLM literature database!

 Impacts of and Adaptations to Climate Change in Utah's Ski Areas